LongChampion/HaoTuHip/MYLOG/poison_null_byte.md

     b = malloc(0x200 - 8);
 }
 ```
 First, we overflow chunk `a` to set size of chunk `b` to 0x200 | 0x1.
 We must set PREV_INUSE flag or `free` will merge chunk `b` with chunk `a` when chunk `b` is freed.
 Then, we create a fake chunk at offset 0x200 behind chunk `b`.
 This size fake chunk must equal to fake size of chunk `b` (it's is 0x200 in the code above).
 Again, the PREV_INUSE flag is also necessary: you can free a chunk if is not in use.
-The chunk `c` very inportant: it is both the victim chunk to be overlapping and the "pivot" chunk to prevent chunk `b` become the top chunk, which we can not free.
+The chunk `c` very inportant: it is both the victim chunk to be overlapping and the "pivot" chunk to prevent chunk `b` from becoming the top_chunk, which we can not free.
 Finally, free chunk `b`, it will be pushed to smallbin of size 0x200.
 When we call `malloc(0x200 - 8)`, we recieve chunk `b` again but with BIGGER SIZE and we are able to overwrite to chuck `c`.

 # Reality version: only one nullbyte overflow